 See the Rematch tutorial to learn more about a typical workflow for rematching a geocoded feature class in ArcGIS Pro.

-The upper and lower portions of the pane can be resized by pointing to the line between the two parts of the pane.
+You can resize the upper and lower portions of the pane by pointing to the line between the two parts of the pane.
 When the pointer changes to a resize pointer, you can click and drag to increase or decrease the size of the two parts proportionately.
 You can also click the arrow buttons on the right side of the line in the center of the pane to collapse the upper or lower portions of the pane.
 Once collapsed, you can click the arrow pointing in the opposite direction to expand that portion of the pane.